AbdullahKhanKakar/Machine-Learning-2.0/README.md

 ## Softmax Function:
 For multiclass classification problems, the softmax function is commonly used.
 The softmax function takes a vector of raw scores (also known as logits) and transforms them into a probability distribution over multiple classes.
 This ensures that the predicted probabilities sum to 1.

+## 3. Support Vector Machine(SVM):
+It can be used for both classification and regression problem.

+#### For more read: here is my blog on SVM 👉 <a href="https://medium.com/@abdullahkhan4465917/support-vector-machines-svm-96a66699721a">Click</a>